Concerned by HCAIs (infections acquired from healthcare) and Antimicrobial Resistance?

 b) does it work rapidly, under typical indoor usage conditions?

 c) how does it work – does it actually destroy microbes?

 e) is use of this product likely to contribute to AMR?

-f) for evidence – not claims, but test protocols and results over time
+f) for evidence – not claims, but results with test protocols

 and, last but not least:

-g) help raise awareness of the need for an appropriate test standard for antimicrobial efficacy under typical indoor conditions!
+g) talk to colleagues & clients about the need for an appropriate test standard for antimicrobial efficacy under typical indoor conditions!